rotimi-best/dream-dictionary-bot/README.md

 ```

 ## Versions
-This is version 1.0.0 future versions will be released soon

-## Future

-Very soon there are more versions coming out, like:

-* Finding the exact interpretation of the word you are looking for
-* Finding synonyms to a word you are looking for to make it easy for you to find interpretations in the dictionary
-* A spell checker that helps you correct your spelling which assists you in finding words accurately
+* Version 1.0.0 - Search for words and their pages, find words related to an alphabet
+* Version 1.0.1 (Current) - Correct users spellings,  find synonyms to any word
+* Version 1.0.2 (Future) - Save your dreams and check for them later, See all interpretations of each keyword in the dictionary